Can you eat healthy on a tight budget? The answer is yes with the strategies below.

 To save money on meat, look for markdowns on meat that is close to it’s used by date and freeze or use straight away.

-I’ll confess, we’ve eaten cream that we’ve purchased on mark down two weeks after the use by date expired because it was perfectly ok!
-Every time I went to throw it out, there was nothing wrong with it, so we kept using it.
+I’ll confess, we’ve eaten cream that we’ve purchased on markdown after the use-by date expired because it was perfectly ok!
 I don’t recommend you risk food poisoning!! but use common sense when it comes to food; don’t just throw it away because of the date on the packet.

 DON’T DRINK YOUR CALORIES